-48 - 63 Vitotrol 300-E
+49 - 63 Vitotrol 300-E

 - 6. "Faults" to call up saved fault messages.
-For further details, see the following chapter "Fault messages". - "Service messages" to call up saved service messages. - P.1 Interval until the next service. - P.4 Top up heating water. - P.8 Interval in burner hours until the next service. - "Status", to call up the saved status messages. - S.60 Summer mode active (exterior temperature savings function) - S.75 DHW circulation pump active - "Warnings" to call up saved warning messages. - A.12 Real time clock battery flat.
+For further details, see the following chapter "Fault messages". - "Service messages" to call up saved service messages. - P.1 Maintenance due after interval - P.4 Top up heating water. - P.8 Maintenance due after burner hours run. - "Status", to call up the saved status messages. - S.60 Summer mode active (outside temperature economy function) - S.74 Heating suppression, heating - S.75 DHW circulation pump active - "Warnings" to call up saved warning messages. - A.11 System pressure has fallen below the standard range Measure: Check system pressure and diaphragm expansion vessel.
+Check settings for set system pressure and range in the commissioning assistant.

-Measure: Replace the battery of the HMU heat management unit. - A.18 Possible condensate backup in the heat cell - Measure: Check the combustion chamber and condensation drain. - A.20 Service interval could not be activated.
-Measure: Check the time and date settings. - "Information", to call up saved service information. - 1.55 Maximum DHW temperature reached - I.56 External demand active - 1.57 External blocking active - I.59 Parameters have been restored (parameter set was flashed to the BCU electronics module). - 7.
+- A.12 Real time clock battery flat.
+Measure: Replace the battery (type CR2032) in the HMU heat management unit. - A.18 Possible condensate backup in the heat Measure: Check the combustion chamber and condensate drain. - A.20 Service interval could not be activated.
+Measure: Check the time and date settings. - A.21 System pressure has exceeded maximum pressure.
+Measure: Check safety valve and diaphragm expansion vessel.
+On combi boilers: Check plate heat exchanger

+- "Information", to call up saved service information. - 1.56 External demand active - 1.57 External blocking active - 1.59 Parameters have been restored (parameter set was flashed to BCU electronics module). - 7.
 If you wish to delete the messages, tap i. - 8. to confirm

-Checking outputs (actuator and sensor test)
+Checking outputs (actuator test)

-When the actuator and sensor test is started, all actuators are initially disabled and valves moved to their central position.
+When the actuator test is started, all actuators are initially disabled and valves moved to their central position.

-- 1. "=="

-- 2. "Service"

-- 3. Enter password "viservice".
+- 2. "Service" - Enter password "viservice".

-- 4. Use v to confirm.

-- 5. "Actuator and sensor test"